telecom-se/hpp/lab1/README.md

 What do yo observe and what can you assume ?

-> Task : We will test further this assumption by making the same test as above but when data are in a 2D array (int[][]) and see if this affects the behaviour of the perforamnce penaloty.
+> Task : We will test further this assumption by making the same test as above but when data are in a 2D array (int[][]) and see if this affects the behavior of the performance penalty.

-## On optimisation automation
+## On optimization automation

-Until now, what we have discovered suggest that the developper must be aware on how he/she store and traverse data, which implies a careful trade-off between data layout and algorithms being used.
+Until now, what we have discovered suggest that the developer must be aware on how he/she store and traverse data, which implies a careful trade-off between data layout and algorithms being used.

 This trade-off require important knowledge and thorough benchmarking to get all the juice out of it.
-Thankfully, part part of these CPU and cache-aware optimisation techniques can be automatically optimze, and actually are without you to know until now.
+Thankfully, part part of these CPU and cache-aware optimization techniques can be automatically optimize, and actually are without you to know until now.
 You will come to understand in this activity that the code that is actually run as assembly (in C/C++ or Java) is never the code that you actually wrote in your high lelve language (C/C++ or Java).
 Quite disturbing, isn't it ? :-)

-> Task : You are invited to look at the following automatic optimilsation techniques (what are they ?) :
+> Task : You are invited to look at the following automatic optimization techniques (what are they ?) :
 - Branch prediction (you should now be familiar with this one)
 - Null Check Elimination
 - Loop unrolling